zordone/toolbox/README.md

 Usually, when I make small tools for myself, it's not worth the time to polish them, or create reusable components to make a consistent look&feel.

 But since I plan to add a lot of tools to this toolbox, I've spent the time creating kind of a platform for them.
-This makes it easy to add new tools, make their UIs consistent, generalise often needed functionalities, etc. It also contains base components for classes of tools, like generators, analyzers, formatters, playgrounds.
+This makes it easy to add new tools, make their UIs consistent, generalise often needed functionalities, etc. It also contains base components for classes of tools, like generators, analyzers, formatters, playgrounds, websites.

 ## Main scripts